- Current students

 - Strong, 35-year teaching history.
 Unitec has been providing accounting graduates who meet the expectations of the market for 35 years.
 This is evident from the successful career paths of alumni - both in New Zealand and abroad.

-As part of your studies, you’ll complete a work-based internship where you’ll develop a proposal in collaboration with an external organisation, agree on objectives and timelines, and then complete the mahi.
+As part of your studies, you’ll complete a 50-hour work-based internship where you’ll develop a proposal in collaboration with an external organisation, agree on objectives and timelines, and then complete the mahi.
+Our experienced staff will help you prepare for and find placement at available internship opportunities in a range of New Zealand organisations.
 It’s a great opportunity to apply your learnings in a real business environment – and will help enhance your future employability.

 Finding the right job for you